 - Genetic factors may have increased your mesothelioma risk.

-- Men, veterans, and trade workers have the highest rates of asbestos exposure.
+- Men, military veterans, and trade workers have the highest rates of asbestos exposure.

-Being aware of your asbestos exposure history is crucial for getting access to compensation.
-Trust funds and VA benefits can help you pay for treatment and other costs.
 Mesothelioma patients are victims and shouldn’t hesitate to get help.
-Veterans should get help with VA benefits and learn about what free benefits are available to them.
+Being aware of your asbestos exposure history is crucial for getting access to health care and compensation.
+Asbestos trust funds and VA benefits can help you pay for treatment and other expenses.